ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Multiple Tabs: Yes
 ### Plugins: ~105 written in C and C++ as .dll
 ### UI: Graphical
 This is a code editor for Windows (and optionally for Linux through Wine) written in C++, and is simple yet powerful and very fast.
 There are very few plugins which are merely some dynamic link libraries.
-Others have to be installed as DLLs separately and manually added, which has to be done in the 64-bit version to get a community mmaintained color picker (there is no inbuilt).
+Others have to be installed as DLLs separately and manually added, which has to be done in the 64-bit version to get a community maintained color picker (there is no inbuilt).
 It has a simple classic user interface with a classic menu layout with File, Edit, Search, View, Encoding, Language, Settings, Tools, Macro, Run, Plugins, Window and ? tabs and below that some icon shortcuts to them.
 ## Notepadqq
 ### Written in: C++, JavaScript
 ### Owner: Daniel di Sarli